Master of Education

 The University of Melbourne accepts online applications year-round from domestic applicants.
 Applying to the University of Melbourne is free for domestic students.
 The application takes about 10-15 minutes to complete.
 Once your application is complete, our dedicated admissions team will have an outcome for you in a few weeks.
 See current assessment turn-around times.
 We recommend applying early to secure your place.

+Before you apply, please check the minimum entry requirements of your desired course.
 You may be required to provide the following supporting documentation with your application:

-- evidence of degree completion (testamur)
+- Evidence of degree completion (testamur)

 You will be automatically assessed for up to 100 credit points advanced standing.
-You can check the advanced standing policy (PDF, 209 KB) to see if you are eligible to receive credit towards your chosen course.

 - If you are a current or past University of Melbourne student or applicant, use your existing student ID/username and password.
-Registering as a first time applicant will delay the processing of your application.
+Registering as a first-time applicant will delay the processing of your application.